devopshobbies/terraform-associate-exam-tips/part04-commands/README.md

 `Terraform taint `command manually marks a Terraform-managed resource as tainted, forcing it to be destroyed and recreated on the next apply.
 `Terraform workspace` select command is used to choose a different workspace to use further operations.
 `Terraform login` command can be used to automatically obtain and save an api token for Terraform Cloud, Terraform Enterprise , or any other host that offers Terraform services.

+<h3 style='color:yellowgreen'>Terraform replace</h3>

+The` terraform apply -replace `command manually marks a Terraform-managed resource for replacement, forcing it to be destroyed and recreated on the apply execution.

+You could also use terraform destroy -target <virtual machine> and destroy only the virtual machine and then run a terraform apply again.

+IMPORTANT - PLEASE READ

+This command replaces terraform taint, which was the command that would be used up until 0.15.x.
+You may still see terraform taint on the actual exam until it is updated.

+🌟🌟🌟 <h1 style='color:yellowgreen'>Terraform state backup  </h1>

+By default, terraform init downloads plugins into a subdirectory of the working directory, `.terraform/providers `so that each working directory is self-contained.